rstudio/bookdown.org/content/archive/internal/egarpor-np-uc3m.md

 ---

 <p>Notes for Nonparametric Statistics.
 MSc in Statistics for Data Science.
 Carlos III University of Madrid.</p> [...]
-Welcome to the notes for Nonparametric Statistics for the course 2019/2020.
-The subject is part of the MSc in Statistics for Data Science from Carlos III University of Madrid.
-The course is designed to have, roughly, one lesson per each main topic in the syllabus.
-The schedule is tight due to time constraints, which will inevitably make the treatment of certain methods a little superficial compared with what it would be the optimal.
-Nevertheless, the course will hopefully give  ...
+Welcome to the notes for Nonparametric Statistics for the academic year 2020/2021.
+The course is part of the MSc in Statistics for Data Science from Carlos III University of Madrid.
+The course is designed to have, roughly, one session per each main topic in the syllabus.
+The schedule is tight due to time constraints, which will inevitably make the treatment of certain methods somehow superficial.
+Nevertheless, the course will hopefully give you a respectable panoramic view of ...